PE & Sports Premium at Billingborough

 Our Sports Premium has enabled us to provide cover for Mr James to attend their training and development courses, so he can enhance the sport offer in school. and learn from other local settings.

-Mr James and Evolve have been guiding us through the process of attaining our School Games Marks.
+Mr James and Carres' Outreach have been guiding us through the process of attaining our School Games Marks.
 We achieved Bronze in our first year 2016, moved securely to Silver in year two in 2017 and, with dedicated effort from the children and adults, managed an amazing Gold in only our third year of the scheme, 2018!
+This success was repeated with a further Gold Mark in 2019.

 How we are broadening the experiences and range of sports offered to all pupils.